awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-gui.md

 **To perform an action on an offline instance**

 1. From a working Windows Server instance, download the [EC2Rescue for Windows Server](https://s3.amazonaws.com/ec2rescue/windows/EC2Rescue_latest.zip?x-download-source=docs) tool and extract the files\.
-**Note**

    You can run the following PowerShell command to download EC2Rescue without changing your Internet Explorer Enhanced Security Configuration \(ESC\):

    ```
    PS C:\> Invoke-WebRequest https://s3.amazonaws.com/ec2rescue/windows/EC2Rescue_latest.zip -OutFile $env:USERPROFILE\Desktop\EC2Rescue_latest.zip
    ```

    This command will download the EC2Rescue \.zip file to the desktop of the currently logged in user\.

 1. Stop the faulty instance, if it is not stopped already\.